kingsleyh/dtanks/README.md

 The [DSFML](https://github.com/Jebbs/DSFML) library is used to render the game in 2D.
 There are pre-built libraries included for OSX, Linux and Windows.

 ## Quick Start

+See a detailed installation and running guide that covers Linux, Windows and OSX here [Installation and Running](https://github.com/masterthought/dtanks/wiki/Installation-and-Running)

 clone the dtanks repository from github: